-Together with a category in conceptual cognition, there is always a “specifier” (ldog-pa), what I sometimes call a “nothing other than.”
-It is also static.
-Although a category with a specifier arises in the mental activity of conceptual cognition, yet being static, neither has a form.
-But, through the two of them there also arises a mental representation – again, a mental hologram – that represents the category.
-The conceptual cognition specifies this mental hologram to represent the category.
+The category in conceptual cognition is equivalent to a conceptual isolate of everything that does not share its composite defining characteristic (blo'i gzhan-sel).
+Like the category, the conceptual isolate is also a static phenomenon and is a type of specifier (ldog-pa, isolate), what I sometimes call a “nothing other than.”
+Although a category arises as a conceptual isolate in the mental activity of conceptual cognition, yet being static, it has no form.
+But, through it there also arises a nonstatic mental representation – again, a mental hologram – that represents the category.
+This is the conceptually implied object (zhen-yul) of the conceptual cognition and is a generic representation of all individual items that fit in the category.

 For instance, when we think of, remember or imagine our mother, a representative picture may arise that represents her.
 The representation that we use to remember her might change each time we think of her, because what arises isn’t a stagnant photograph.
 What we imagine when we think of her also might be more or less in focus, or with different details.